 Successful people are relentless

-So, in the spirit of hopping right into things, the let’s talk about what each of these three things mean:
+So, in the spirit of hopping right into things, the let’s talk about what each of these three things mean.
+Also, here’s a video to go along with this post.

 It’s not enough to have a dream or a desire.
-We have to go after it and actually chase it.
+We have to go after it and actually chase our dreams.
 We have to set a goal, then figure out a path to get us where we want to be.
 Success is a process and it takes planning.

 In order to be successful at our goals, however, we can’t just stop shy of planning.
 Now comes the hard part: getting to work!